montagejs/montagejs.org/docs/serialization-format.md

 >**Note:** We are currently in the process of updating our docs.
 This document may not be complete or fully up-to-date yet.
 We apologize for any inconvenience.

-This document explains the serialization format Montage uses to serialize, and later deserialize, an _object graph_ AKA declaration
+This document explains the serialization format Mod uses to serialize, and later deserialize, an _object graph_ AKA declaration

 A declaration describes the objects, components, properties, component data bindings, and DOM relationships involved in a Mod application.
 Mod uses JavaScript Object Notation (JSON) as the serialization format.
-At runtime, Montage parses the JSON structure and deserializes its contents into JavaScript, which is then evaluated and executed in the browser.
+At runtime, Mod parses the JSON structure and deserializes its contents into JavaScript, which is then evaluated and executed in the browser.

 ## JSON Overview
 JSON, a text format designed for serializing structured data, can represent six data types: